stmar89/AlgEt/doc/UserManualAlgEtQ.md

  A:=EtaleAlgebra(f);
  // We compute the `canonical` primitive element, which is the class of the variable x in A. a:=PrimitiveElement(A); a;

- // The algebra A has two components: comps,embeddings,projections:=Components(A);
+<br> // The algebra A has two components:
+ comps,embeddings,projections:=Components(A);
  K1,K2:=Explode(comps);
- // The unit elemenet of each component corresponds to an orthogonal idempotent of A:
+ // The unit element of each component corresponds to an orthogonal idempotent of A:
  [ embeddings[1](K1!1),embeddings[2](K2!1) ] eq OrthogonalIdempotents(A);

- // We conclude this example by showing the use of SumOfProducts and its timings advantages:
+<br> // We conclude this example by showing the use of DotProduct and its timings advantages:
  N:=10^5;
  elts1:=[ a+i : i in [1..N] ];
  elts2:=[ a-i : i in [1..N] ];
  time s1:=&+[ elts1[i]*elts2[i] : i in [1..N] ];
- time s2:=SumOfProducts(elts1,elts2);
+ time s2:=DotProduct(elts1,elts2);
  s1 eq s2;
  ```
 # Example 2